 There is a WordPress community which constantly works on bringing new additions, upgrades and fixing the bugs in the software.
 Spread of this community is worldwide, so it is imperative to have the best of the minds from all over the world working on WordPress.

-WordPress is developed on PHP as a programming language and supports MySQL for database.
+WordPress is developed using PHP as a programming language and supports MySQL for database.
 It has many themes, templates, plugins which help increasing the functionality of the website.

-Over the years it has been identified that you may end up having slow WordPress website, if you don’t take proper measures.
-Slow site may result in losing visitors and in turn losing your precious business.
+Over the years, you may find the website to start slowing down or feeling sluggish, That is, if you don’t take proper measures.
+Slow sites may result in losing visitors and in turn losing your precious business.